What is the difference between Single and Double Wall Boxes?

 Single Wall Cardboard Boxes are most commonly used for packaging lightweight products and are perfect for sending through the postal system.

 Contrary to common belief, single-wall boxes can vary considerably in quality.
 If you were to compare several single-wall corrugated boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.

 A single-wall box is constructed using three layers of paper that are glued using starch into one single, sturdy sheet.
 The interior layer, called flutes or waves (the squiggly bit), play the biggest role in determining the box’s strength.

 When determining which flute would be suitable for your requirements, there are many factors to be taken into consideration.
-Each flute has properties which may be better suited to certain packaging requirements over another.
+Each flute has properties that may be better suited to certain packaging requirements over another.

-Flutes are available in a variety of thicknesses and are identified by the use alphabetic letters.
+Flutes are available in a variety of thicknesses and are identified by the use of alphabetic letters.
 For example, shorter flutes such as Z-flute can withstand crushing much better than the taller fluted boxes (such as C-flute).
 However, it's also important to understand that the shorter flutes don't absorb shock as well as the taller flutes.
-To gain further understanding of fluting and paper weights, you can check out our previous post on Understanding Corrugated Cardboard or our new blog Are Corrugated Cardboard Boxes Recyclable?
+To gain further understanding of fluting and paperweights, you can check out our previous post on Understanding Corrugated Cardboard or our new blog Are Corrugated Cardboard Boxes Recyclable?

-Single-wall is the most commonly used type of corrugated shipping case for online merchants, as they're a cheaper alternative to double-wall versions, yet still provide enough rigidity and shock absorption to protect the contents of the goods inside
+Single-wall is the most commonly used type of corrugated shipping case for online merchants, as they're a cheaper alternative to double-wall versions, yet still, provide enough rigidity and shock absorption to protect the contents of the goods inside